MicrosoftDocs/Advertising-docs/BingAds/ad-insight-service/adgroupbidlandscape.md

 ---
-title: AdGroupBidLandscape Data Object ms.service: bing-ads-ad-insight-service ms.topic: article
+title: AdGroupBidLandscape Data Object - Ad Insight ms.service: bing-ads-ad-insight-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that contains a list of estimated clicks, cost, and impressions from 1 to 7 days for the ad group identifier given the suggested bid.
 ---
-# AdGroupBidLandscape Data Object
+# AdGroupBidLandscape Data Object - Ad Insight
 Defines an object that contains a list of estimated clicks, cost, and impressions from 1 to 7 days for the ad group identifier given the suggested bid.

 > [!NOTE]